zhenglena/bd-executor-service-ring/README.md

 #### Try building

-Run the `executorservice-classroom-phase1` RDE workflow and make sure the code builds but tests fail.
+Run the `Phase1Test` file and make sure the code builds but tests fail.

 **GOAL:** Become familiar with the code and makes sure that it builds